Crittora Logo

 Process Flow

-3. Lambda constructs a request to Crittora's /decrypt endpoint:
+3. The managed layer constructs a request to Crittora's decrypt operation:

 • Includes auth token and partner credentials